 \section{Abstract}

-We study the existence of certain ``patterns'' in random subsets of vector spaces over finite fields.
-The patterns we consider are three-term arithmetic progressions, right triangles, parallelograms and affine planes.
-We give a threshold function for the property that a random subset of vectors contains a pattern from a given family, and show that the number of patterns contained in the random subset is asymptotically Poisson at the threshold scale. {\bf Keywords:}\ Finite vector space, threshold property, Poisson distribution
+The study of substructures in random objects has a long history, beginning with Erd\H{o}s and R{\' e}nyi's work on subgraphs of random graphs.
+We study the existence of certain substructures in random subsets of vector spaces over finite fields.
+First we provide a general framework which can be applied to establish coarse threshold results and prove a limiting Poisson distribution at the threshold scale.
+To illustrate our framework we apply our results to $k$-term arithmetic progressions, sums, right triangles, parallelograms and affine planes.
+We also find coarse thresholds for the property that a random subset of a finite vector space is sum-free, or is a Sidon set. {\bf Keywords:}\ Finite vector space, threshold property, Poisson distribution